AlunaGeorge: 2012–2016: Breakthrough and Body Music

-2016–present

 The duo released the single "I'm in Control", featuring Jamaican artist Popcaan, on 20 January 2016.
 That same day, Francis revealed in an interview with BBC Radio 1's Annie Mac that the duo's second studio album was titled I Remember, which was set to be released on 16 September 2016 via Island Records in the UK and Interscope Records in the US.
 AlunaGeorge was an opening act with Miguel for the North American Arena tour of Australian star Sia.
 The Nostalgic for the Present Tour ran through November 2016.

+2017–present: Indefinite hiatus and solo careers

 In 2017, AlunaGeorge was the main opening act for the European leg of A Head Full of Dreams Tour of the band Coldplay.

-In 2020, Francis announced that she would be releasing music as a solo artist.
-Her first single, 'Body Pump', was released on 30 April 2020.
-In an interview with The Forty-Five Francis stated that AlunaGeorge was not over but "there started to be certain musical and lyrical areas that felt awkward to do in a duo, because they were so singularly from my culture and my perspective".
+In 2020, AlunaGeorge was put on an indefinite hiatus, as Francis announced that she would be releasing music as a solo artist.
+Francis stated that AlunaGeorge was "definitely still going" and is "on hiatus rather than being over".
+Her first single, "Body Pump", was released on 30 April 2020.
+This was followed by her debut solo album Renaissance, which released on 28 August 2020.

-In 2023, Francis featured on the Skrillex track 'INHALE EXHALE' alongside Kito.
+In 2023, Francis featured on the Skrillex track "Inhale Exhale" alongside Kito.
+Later that year, on 7 July, Francis released her second album MYCELiUM.
+The big promotional track from the album "Running Blind" featuring Tchami and Kareen Lomax counts as her first solo number one on Billboard's Dance Mix/Show Airplay chart as of the week charted October 14, 2023.